 Liz relocated to Idaho in 2012, after retiring from the State of AL, closing her two private practice offices in south Alabama (Foley & Daphne) and seeing clients at Madison Behavioral Diagnostic and Treatment Services with psychiatrist Dr. Douglas Adams for two years.
 She is also retired from school counseling & is a past university counseling supervisor and educator.
-Liz also worked in the University of Alabama Huntsville Counseling Department part-time for a year while they were in transition.
+Liz also worked in the University of Alabama Huntsville Counseling Department for a year while they were in transition.

 Liz specializes in mood disorders, adjustment disorders, and generally anything that causes the quality of your life to be disrupted.
 Liz loves working with families in transition, families suffering from a loss, those with family members on the spectrum, in transition with gender issues, and men and women who generally are unhappy with their lives, their careers, their marriages, and need to get back on track.

 Liz practices Solution Focused Brief Therapy and Cognitive Behavioral Therapy.